-- Painting, drawing, foreign languages - Digital photography, welding - Small business class and personal finance classes - Professional development and career training courses and more
+- Painting, drawing, creative writing, foreign languages - Digital photography, basic computers, knife building, welding - Wildland firefighting, small business class, personal finance classes - Professional development and career training courses and more

-Our non-credit professional certificate programs and professional development courses are designed to help each individual reach his/her full potential, whether new to the workforce, enhancing current career, or working to meet licensure/certification requirements.
+Our non-credit professional certificate programs and professional development courses are designed to help each individual reach his/her full potential, whether you are new to the workforce, enhancing your current career, or working to meet licensure/certification requirements.
 Courses are designed to meet industry standards and many prepare you to test for state and national certification.
 A wide array of our career training certificate courses are offered online while courses such as our Reserve Officer Training, Certified Nursing Assistant, Certified Clinical Medical Assistant, Pharmacy Technician and Phlebotomy Technician are offered in a traditional classroom setting.

 Classes are offered on an ongoing and continuous basis.
 They range in length from one hour to 30+ hours in duration and may be eligible for college credit or continuing education units.
 Our courses are affordable and convenient for your lifestyle.
 We offer evening, weekend, lunchtime and online courses to meet the needs of working professionals and families.
-For a listing of our current course offerings, view our website.
+For a listing of our current course offerings, view our website at www.HelenaCollege.edu/continuinged.